Skip to main content

 The math is simple — what matters is the design rule.
 Plumbing codes typically design cold water around 5-7 ft/s.
 Hot water gets dropped 1-2 ft/s lower because erosion-corrosion of copper accelerates with temperature × velocity.
 Industrial process lines may push higher when the fluid and pipe lining permit.

-Water hammer (a transient pressure spike from sudden valve closure) scales with velocity squared.
+Water hammer (a transient pressure spike from sudden valve closure) scales linearly with velocity via the Joukowsky surge ΔP = ρ·a·Δv.
 Above 3 m/s the energy in the moving column is high enough to damage copper joints, push past solenoid-valve closure ratings, and produce the telltale "knocking" that annoys building tenants.
+The full physics, math, and the three engineering fixes are in the water-hammer guide.

 Recommended velocity ranges by service